Astronomical interferometry using continuous variable quantum teleportation

-We now consider the positive operator-valued measure (POVM) that can saturate the sensitivity predicted by the QFI.
-The optimal POVM can be found from the eigenbasis of the symmetric logarithmic derivative (SLD) \cite{braunstein1994statistical,paris2009quantum}.
-Since the teleported state is a Gaussian state, we can determine the SLD as a function of mean value $x_i$ and covariance matrix $\Sigma$ \cite{monras2013phase,gao2014bounds} as follows:
+\yk{We now consider the optimal measurement that attains the sensitivity limit set by the QFI.
+To ensure optimality of the identified measurement, we allow the measurement to be any positive operator-valued measure (POVM), a broad framework that extends beyond projective measurements and provides greater flexibility for describing realistic measurement strategies \cite{nielsen2002quantum}.
+Quantum estimation theory provides a systematic approach to identifying the optimal POVM that achieves the sensitivity limit, utilizing the symmetric logarithmic derivative (SLD) \cite{braunstein1994statistical,paris2009quantum}.
+However, as we will see, the optimal measurement prescribed by quantum estimation theory is actually a simple projective measurement. } Since the teleported state is a Gaussian state, we can determine the SLD as a function of mean value $x_i$ and covariance matrix $\Sigma$ \cite{monras2013phase,gao2014bounds} as follows:

 where we sum over repeated indices.
 For the estimation of $|g|$, the SLD is